unjs/ufo/README.md

 ### `decodeQueryValue(text)`

-Decode query value (consistent with `encodeQueryValue` for plus encoding).
+Decodes query value (consistent with `encodeQueryValue` for plus encoding).

 ### `encode(text)`

-Encode characters that need to be encoded on the path, search and hash sections of the URL.
+Encodes characters that need to be encoded in the path, search and hash sections of the URL.

 ### `encodeHash(text)`

-Encode characters that need to be encoded on the hash section of the URL.
+Encodes characters that need to be encoded in the hash section of the URL.

 ### `encodeHost(name)`